-Around the same time — 1958, to be exact — Gable starred opposite Doris Day in a film called “Teacher’s Pet.”
+In 1958, Gable starred opposite Doris Day, who died yesterday at the age of 97, in a film called “Teacher’s Pet.”
 Gable plays a tough New York newspaper editor who dresses in sack suits, buttondowns and knit and rep ties.

-He somehow gets conned into lecturing at an adult night school, but after learning the instructor is furious with him, and is a hot dish like Doris Day (remember, there’s no accounting for taste), he decides to pose as a student instead.
+He somehow gets conned into lecturing at an adult night school, but after learning the instructor is furious with him, and is a hot dish like Doris Day (to each his own), he decides to pose as a student instead.
 Here he is learning that the shapely blonde is not a fellow student, but actually the instructor:

 Naturally, he makes for a smart-alecky student, casting aspersion on everything Doris Day says:

 He’s able to romance her, but she eventually finds out his ruse.
 That’s him dressed for the evening in white buttondown, silver tie and navy blazer: